A massive composite fermion from the three electron-like leptons in the bound state in the continuum: Discussion and Conclusion

 and

-These reactions \eqref{42} and \eqref{43} are not prohibited by the laws of conservation of momentum and energy.
+These reactions \eqref{36} and \eqref{37} are not prohibited by the laws of conservation of momentum and energy.
 However, the searches for these reactions are still unsuccessful up to now.
 Only very low values of the upper bounds of these reactions were experimentally obtained.
 Therefore, the lepton charge conservation law was formulated.
 This law is one of the foundations of the Standard Model of elementary particle physics.
 The reasons for the conservation of the lepton number are still unknown.
-With respect to the reaction \eqref{42}, its prohibition is, generally speaking, not required lepton number conservation, since the states of the composite particles $\mu^{\pm}=(e^{+}e^{-}e^{\pm})$ are considered to be the BIC state.
+With respect to the reaction \eqref{36}, its prohibition is, generally speaking, not required lepton number conservation, since the states of the composite particles $\mu^{\pm}=(e^{+}e^{-}e^{\pm})$ are considered to be the BIC state.
 These states are localized waves which are stable and not-decaying.
 Due to the confinement mechanism the energy eigenvalue in BIC is real and positive, as in Eqs. \eqref{17} and \eqref{24}.
-So, the decay \eqref{42} does not occur for the composite particle.
-Therefore, Therefore, according to the BIC theory, there is no point in searching for \eqref{42}.
-The main difficulty for our consideration is related to the decay channel \eqref{43}.
-In accordance with the central particle-antiparticle concept in QED \cite{Fey}, the conventional annihilation reaction between the electron and the positron which is considered as the antiparticle of the electron, is predicted:
+So, the decay \eqref{36} does not occur for the composite fermion.
+Therefore, according to the BIC theory, there is no point in searching for \eqref{36}.
+The main difficulty for our consideration is related to the decay channel \eqref{37}.
+In accordance with the central particle-antiparticle concept in QED \cite{Fey}, the conventional annihilation reaction between the electron and the positron which is considered as the antiparticle of the electron, is:

 for the singlet electron-positron pair.
 In this process nothing remains of the electron and positron, and the reaction products are just a few photons \cite{Fey,Ore,Ber}.
-If the reaction \eqref{44} really takes place in nature, then the reaction \eqref{43} must also take place for the composite particles $(e^{+}e^{-}e^{\pm})_{BIC}$.
+If the reaction \eqref{38} really takes place in nature, then the reaction \eqref{37} must also take place for the composite particles $(e^{+}e^{-}e^{\pm})_{BIC}$.
 In this case, our description of the muon structure is unacceptable.
-Thus, our consideration of the muons as $\mu^{\pm}=(e^{+}e^{-}e^{\pm})_{BIC}$ can only make sense if the annihilation reaction \eqref{44} is prohibited for certain reasons.
-Before discussing them, the physical rationale for \eqref{44} should be analyzed.
+Thus, our consideration of the muons as $\mu^{\pm}=(e^{+}e^{-}e^{\pm})_{BIC}$ can only make sense if the annihilation reaction \eqref{38} is prohibited for certain reasons.
+Before discussing them, the physical rationale for \eqref{38} should be analyzed.
 During the development of the QED theory, Feynman discussed two different free-fermion propagators for the Dirac equation \cite{Fey,Wei}:

 and